200th Division: Equipment

-Following the Divisions combats in May in the Battle of Lanfeng and in operations afterward until September 1938, the division's original subordinate mechanized units were placed under direct command of the 5th Army, and the division was reorganized as a motorised infantry division of about 9000 men due to the June 1938 reorganization of Divisions.
+In May 1938, the division participated in the Battle of Lanfeng, losing 13 vehicles and suffering 29 killed or wounded.
+In October, the 1149th regiment of the division participated in the battle of Wuhan.
+Afterwards, the division's original subordinate mechanized units were placed under direct command of the 5th Army, and the division was reorganized as a motorized infantry division of about 9,000 men due to the June 1938 reorganization of Divisions.